vacary/docker/docs/source/jupyter.rst

 notebook interface.
 You might want to give the container a name that you can easily rememember.
 In this example I have simply chosen ``notebook``.

-In addition to the ``docker`` command above, users on Mac OS X and Windows will need to set up an SSH tunnel between the host and the virtual machine where Docker actually runs::
+In addition to the ``docker run`` command users on Mac OS X and Windows will need to setup an SSH tunnel between the host and the virtual machine where Docker actually runs::

     docker-machine ssh $(docker-machine active) -fN -L localhost:8888:localhost:8888